Tree of Life – Or L'Simcha Congregation: Mass shooting

 A mass shooting occurred in the Tree of Life synagogue during Shabbat morning services on October 27, 2018.
 A gunman entered the building shouting antisemitic statements and opened fire, killing eleven and injuring six, including four responding police officers.
 The shooter, Robert Bowers, was apprehended at the scene.

 Reopening

-The synagogue has been closed since the shooting.
+The synagogue has been permanently closed since the shooting.
 In May 2021, synagogue officials announced that architect Daniel Libeskind had been selected as the lead architect for reconstruction.
-The main sanctuary of the campus and the stained glass windows of the temple will be preserved.
+The main sanctuary of the campus and the stained glass windows of the temple was preserved.

+On January 17, 2024, 80% the synagogue was demolished to transform the site of shooting into a new complex along with key parts of the sanctuary walls preserved, to create a center for worship, education, and healing as well as a museum, and a memorial.
+The Tree of Life hopes to have the new building open in time for the High Holiday season in 2027, with a grand opening to follow in the following year.

 Leadership

 The congregation elected its first spiritual leader, Rabbi Michael Fried, a graduate of the Jewish Theological Seminary, in 1898.
 The longest-tenured rabbi of the congregation was Rabbi Herman Hailperin, who acceded to the position in 1922 while in his early twenties, the same year he was ordained by the Jewish Theological Seminary; he actively served for the next 45 years, being named rabbi emeritus in 1968.
 Following is the rabbinical leadership of the Tree of Life Congregation: